knative/serving/docs/contracts/developer-monitoring-contract.md

 * *container_name*: Name of the container.
 * *cpu*: CPU identification, cpu00, cpu01, etc.
-* *namespace*: Kubernetes namespace that the container was served on.
+* *namespace*: Name of Kubernetes Namespace that the container was served on.
-* *pod_name*: Name of Kubernetes pod that the container was served on.
+* *pod_name*: Name of Kubernetes Pod that the container was served on.

 ### Metrics Destinations